zeljkovranjes/zeljkovranjes/README.md

 ## Projects
 [Brute](https://github.com/chomnr/brute) — An application that monitors login attempts from your SSH server, built with Rust, Actix-web, and PostgreSQL.
 <br>
-[Sorrow](https://github.com/chomnr/sorrow) — My interactive 3D portfolio website built using React, TypeScript and Three.js.
+[Sorrow](https://github.com/chomnr/sorrow) — My interactive 3D portfolio website was built using React, TypeScript, and Three.js.